jasenmh/290D-Yelp/README.md

   - Users
   - Reviews
   - Checkins
+* YelpDataContainer class that stores Yelp data and methods to operate on it

 _In Process_
-* yelpDataContainer Python class, for storing/manipulating Yelp data

-_Planned_
-* adding to this list
+* YelpDataContainer additional functionality